TamiAharoni/WordCountSystem/README.md

 This is a program that accepts a text file as input.

-In adition it counts the words in the file and how many times each word appeared,
+In addition it counts the words in the file and how many times each word appeared,

 Finally stores the results in a S3 bucket.